Graduate Opportunities and Financial Resources

 Completed applications will be composed of the application, three essay questions, transcripts, budget, and faculty letter of recommendation (all submitted online).

 Appointments are available for faculty and students with questions about the program.
-Please call APGS at (510) 885-3716 or email firstname.lastname@example.org if you have any questions or to schedule an appointment.
-Students interested in applying are encouraged to make an appointment to review their application prior to submission.
+Please call APGS at (510) 885-3716 or email email@example.com if you have any questions or to schedule an appointment.
+Students interested in applying should make an appointment to review their application prior to submission.

-All materials must be submitted in by the CSUEB application deadline (February 19th).
+All materials must be submitted by the CSUEB application deadline in February.
 Your application will be reviewed, and feedback provided.
-Once any changes have been made, the amended application will be submitted online, reviewed, and submitted by APGS to the CSU Chancellor's Office by their March 11th deadline.
+Once any changes have been made, the amended application will be forwarded by APGS to the CSU Chancellor's Office.

 CSU Bakersfield, April 29th and 30th, 2016.